Disk Loading Solution

 What is Disk Loading?

-The Disk Loading formula is defined as the average pressure change across an actuator disk, such as an airscrew and is represented as Wload = Wa/((pi*dr)/4) or Load = Aircraft Weight/((pi*Diameter of Rotor)/4).
+Disk Loading refers to the ratio of the total weight of an aircraft to the area of its rotor disk (for rotary-wing aircraft) or wing area (for fixed-wing aircraft), it is a critical parameter that characterizes the aerodynamic performance and lift distribution of the aircraft's lifting surfaces and is represented as Wload = Wa/((pi*dr^2)/4) or Load = Aircraft Weight/((pi*Diameter of Rotor^2)/4).
 Aircraft weight is the total aircraft weight at any moment during the flight or ground operation & Diameter of rotor is the value of diameter of the rotor of a pump.

 How to calculate Disk Loading?

-The Disk Loading formula is defined as the average pressure change across an actuator disk, such as an airscrew is calculated using Load = Aircraft Weight/((pi*Diameter of Rotor)/4).
+Disk Loading refers to the ratio of the total weight of an aircraft to the area of its rotor disk (for rotary-wing aircraft) or wing area (for fixed-wing aircraft), it is a critical parameter that characterizes the aerodynamic performance and lift distribution of the aircraft's lifting surfaces is calculated using Load = Aircraft Weight/((pi*Diameter of Rotor^2)/4).
 To calculate Disk Loading, you need Aircraft Weight (Wa) & Diameter of Rotor (dr).
 With our tool, you need to enter the respective value for Aircraft Weight & Diameter of Rotor and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know